Stress, pain and relaxation

-Although learning to relax can reduce these physical reactions, it is also likely to effect, in a positive way, what you think and do.
-That is because the stress response is not just emotional and physical, but also involves thoughts and behaviour.
+Although learning to relax can reduce these physical reactions, it is also likely to affect, in a positive way, what you think and do.
+That is because the stress response is not just emotional and physical, but it also involves thoughts and behaviour.
 You may have noticed these links between stress, thinking and behaviour yourself.
-When we are stressed our thinking may become dominated by worrying thoughts and we may behave differently, for example, pushing to get everything done or avoiding situations that make us feel stressed.
+When we are stressed, our thinking may become dominated by worrying thoughts and we may behave differently – for example, pushing to get everything done or avoiding situations that make us feel stressed.
 Unfortunately, these interactions can sometimes set up a ‘vicious cycle’ where thoughts, feelings, physical sensations and changes to behaviour all ‘feed off’ each other.

 The stress cycle

 Why is relaxation important for people with chronic pain?

 At a simple level, feeling stressed will cause physical reactions that can increase pain.
 For example, increased muscle tension around an area that is already sore is likely to make it even more painful.
 Stress also produces changes in the body’s hormonal systems.
 These changes are thought to affect the pain system, making it more sensitive.

 These are fairly direct effects but your body is just one part of a living being made up of four systems (body, thoughts, feelings and behaviour).
 Since these four systems affect each other, a change in one system will cause a chain reaction of effects in the other three systems.
 For example, feeling anxious (feeling) might cause you to worry that you are doing too much (thought), which in turn might make you become more cautious, with the result that you do less (behaviour).